A note on strong protomodularity, actions and quotients: Preliminaries

-Indeed, any kernel is normal to its associated kernel relation.
-On the other hand, not every normal monomorphism is a kernel, i.e.\ $\mathcal{K}\subseteq \mathcal{N}$, and the inclusion is strict, in general.
+Recall that an (internal) equivalence relation is called \emph{effective} when it is the kernel pair of a map.
+A category $\cC$ is \emph{regular}, if it is finitely complete, it has pullback-stable regular epimorphisms, and all effective equivalence relations admit coequalizers.
+A regular category $\cC$ is \emph{Barr exact} when all equivalence relations are effective (see \cite{Ba71}).

-Recall that an equivalence relation is called \emph{effective} when it is the kernel relation of some map.
-A category $\cC$ is \emph{regular}, if it is finitely complete, regular epimorphisms are stable for pullbacks, and effective equivalence relations admit coequalizers. $\cC$ is \emph{Barr exact} (\cite{Ba71}) when, moreover, all equivalence relations are effective.
-Finally we recall that pointed protomodular categories are called \emph{homological} when they are also regular, they are called \emph{semi-abelian} when they are Barr exact, with finite coproducts (\cite{BB}).
-An important feature of homological categories, is that in such contexts intrinsic versions of some classical lemmas of homological algebra holds.
-This is the case of the $3\times 3$ lemma (see \cite{Bo01}).
+Quasi-pointed protomodular regular categories are called \emph{sequentiable}.
+If they are in fact pointed, they are called \emph{homological}, and they are termed \emph{semi-abelian} when they are also Barr exact and with finite coproducts (see \cite{BB}).

-\begin{Proposition} Let $\cC$ be a homological category with cokernels.
-The class of normal monomorphisms coincide with the class of kernels if, and only if, $\cC$ is Barr exact. \end{Proposition} \begin{proof} This is basically a reformulation of Corollary 3.1 in \cite{MM10a}. \end{proof}
+An important feature of sequentiable categories is that, in such contexts, intrinsic versions of some classical lemmas of homological algebra hold.
+This is the case of the $3\times 3$ lemma (see \cite{Bo01}), that will be a basic tool in the development of the present work.